ylando2/sudoku-solver-in-c/README.md

 ==================

 Sudoku solver in pure c.
-Fast and simple sodoku solver in 200 lines of c code.
+Fast and simple sodoku solver in 200 lines of c.